-Amid pumping failures, New Orleans readies as Harvey churns in the Gulf
+New Orleans braces for possible Harvey floods

 Much of the drainage capacity in the oldest part of New Orleans relies on power generated by the city.
 Some other pumps in that area -- and nearly all pumps elsewhere in the city -- run on power supplied by the local commercial provider, Entergy.
 But because overhead power lines tend to topple in high winds, city-generated and backup power sources are key to keeping drainage pumps running.

-City crews also have cleaned more than 800 street-level catch basins since this month's storms after residents complained that debris clogging the drains exacerbated flooding.
+The city has cleaned 900 street-level catch basins, Landrieu said, since the flooding on August 5.
+Residents complained that debris clogging the drains exacerbated flooding.
 The city is now poised to fast-track routine maintenance of its 68,000 catch basins.

-And Mayor Mitch Landrieu has installed a team of heavy hitters -- including Paul Rainwater, who led the Louisiana Recovery Authority after Hurricanes Katrina and Rita in 2005 -- to manage the city's drainage infrastructure on an emergency basis.
+And the mayor has installed a team of heavy hitters -- including Paul Rainwater, who led the Louisiana Recovery Authority after Hurricanes Katrina and Rita in 2005 -- to manage the city's drainage infrastructure on an emergency basis.

 Landrieu, who linked this month's flooding to a scourge of aging and failing infrastructure across the country, swiftly moved to oust four key officials who he said hadn't kept him abreast of the problems.
 They included the director and top engineer at the Sewerage & Water Board, which Landrieu serves as board president.